This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 2 (6-ounce) boneless skinless chicken breasts (or use 2 cups of chopped cooked chicken or shredded rotisserie chicken)
+- 2 (6-ounce) boneless skinless chicken breasts or 2 cups of chopped cooked chicken or rotisserie chicken

 - ¼ teaspoon salt